This question is a question that people have asked me a few times, and each time, I see it as a trick question.

 A new media property like a blog has inherent value, whether that blog has one reader or a million readers.
 A social network like Twitter would be valueless with one user.
-Only as the number of users–and contributors–rises do social networks become more valuable.Each of these platforms provides a social medium for social media.
+Social networks become more valuable only as the number of users–and contributors–rises.Each of these platforms provides a social medium for social media.
 Click To Tweet

 The key difference between new media and social media: social media requires the network effect, while new media does not.

-The fundamental difference between social media and media is while media is physical rather than digital.
-We characterised social media by its digital-first nature and its low costs of production and distribution.
+The fundamental difference between social media and media is that media is physical rather than digital.
+We characterised social media by its digital-first nature and low production and distribution costs.

 Thus social media is far more accessible for the average individual or small organisation to produce, which we can see by many active users on various social media sites.